tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 # Acknowledgements
 We would like to thank Chris Patton for his proposal to explore RFC 9261 for attested TLS.
 We would also like to thank Paul Howard and Yogesh Deshpande for their input.

+# Appendix

+Post-handshake attestation offers better privacy than intra-handshake attestation when the TLS server acts as the Attester.
+In intra-handshake attestation, due to the inherent asymmetry of the TLS protocol, a malicious TLS client could potentially retrieve sensitive information from the Evidence without the client's trustworthiness first being established by the server.
+In post-handshake attestation, the server can ask for client authentication and only send the Evidence after successful client authentication.